 Sit down, and focus on pressing your feet into the ground.
 Breathe in through your nose, and out through your mouth.
 I like to close my eyes while I do this to really focus on the feeling of my feet on the ground.

-If you would like to try out other methods and find one that works best for you, try out the six different grounding methods above!
+If you would like to try out other methods and find one that works best for you, try out these six different grounding methods!

 10. Spray on perfume or cologne to at least smell like you have it all together.